 Phi Theta Kappa is an international honor society for two-year colleges.
 The purpose of Phi Theta Kappa shall be to recognize and encourage scholarship among two-year college students.
 To achieve this purpose, Phi Theta Kappa shall provide opportunity for the development of leadership and service, for an intellectual climate for exchange of ideas and ideals, for lively fellowship for scholars, and for stimulation of interest in continuing academic excellence.

-Student Senate members advocate on behalf of the student body for issues and topics of interest to students at the college.
-The Student Senate is composed of a maximum of 15 students representing the Parham Road, Downtown and Goochland campuses.
+Student Senate members advocate on behalf of the student body for issues and topics of interest to students at the college serving as the student government body at Reynolds Community College.